University of Technology Sydney

 Lecture Recordings

-Apart from the three in person lectures noted in the program, lectures will be pre-recorded and made available on Canvas, so that students can listen to them at a convenient time, but always ahead of the tutorial covering the same material.
+Lectures will be pre-recorded and made available on Canvas, so that students can listen to them at a convenient time, but always ahead of the tutorial covering the same material.
 Tutorials will be conducted on the assumption that students have already listened to the lecture material and completed the readings.
-Tutorials will be held face-to-face (with one tutorial on zoom ), and will not be recorded.
-Attendance at tutorials is compulsory.
+Tutorials will not be recorded.
+There is no participation mark for tutorials but students are strongly advised to attend - non-attendance will place you at a significant disadvantage.